Our volunteers harvest excess food from fruit trees and vegetable gardens, ensuring nothing goes to waste.

 Our volunteers harvested rhubarb, lettuce, apples, crabapples, baby tomatoes, carrots, zucchini and beets

-The program launched in Edmonton in 2020 and is expanding in Calgary this year
+The program launched in 2020 in Calgary and Edmonton and is expanding this year.

 The Home Harvest program relies on the generosity of neighbours just like you.
 If you have any excess food in your own yard, from fruit trees, gardens, or plants, sign up as a grower and donate some of your harvest.